Shadyxstep/apres-apparel-MS4/README.md

 - :white_check_mark: *I want to ba able to add/edit/delete subcategories*
 - :white_check_mark: *I want to be able to add new products*
 - :white_check_mark: *I want to be able to add new athletes*
+- :white_check_mark: *I want to be able to add new team members*
 - :white_check_mark: *I want to be able to edit/delete existing products*
 - :white_check_mark: *I want to be able to edit/delete existing athletes*
+- :white_check_mark: *I want to be able to edit/delete existing team members*
 - :white_check_mark: *I want to be able to view/manage users of the site*
 - :white_check_mark: *I want to be able to view/manage orders*